greentfrapp/greentfrapp.github.io/_posts/2018-08-21-ethicsnet.md

 - **Size matters.** The size of ImageNet is obviously an important factor in the success of image classification.
 On a side note, the size of ImageNet has also made it a target for solving the problem of efficiently training on large datasets.
 - **Annotation agreement.** Image-wise it is relatively simpler to have good annotation agreement, as compared to the subjective nature of ethics.
 It is also important to see that the consistency lies in the labels and not in the dataset - consistency in labels and variety in dataset lead to generalization, whereas consistency in dataset and variety in labels lead to confusion.
-- **Specific scope.** Despite its size, ImageNet is a concrete and specific dataset with an arguably narrow scope.
-Every sample is a single image labeled with one of a thousand labels (1000 in the annual challenge; the actual ImageNet has over 20 000). *One thousand classes* sounds like a huge number but is tiny compared to the number of objects a human sees everyday.
-In limiting the dataset to one thousand classes, the image classification task becomes far more tractable.
+- **Specific scope.** Despite its size, ImageNet is a rather specific dataset with an arguably narrow scope.
+Every sample is a single image labeled with one of a thousand labels (1000 in the annual challenge; the actual ImageNet has over 20 000). *One thousand* classes sounds like a huge number but is tiny compared to the number of objects a human sees everyday.
+Furthermore, the dataset consists of only images ie. 2D representations.
+This is another severe constraint compared to the real world where humans observe and recognize 3D objects.
+In limiting the dataset with such constraints, the image classification task becomes far more tractable and the ability acquired by trained models can be described in concrete terms eg. the model is able to achieve 94% accuracy for 2D-image classification across a test set of a thousand classes.
+Teaching machines to recognize objects might seem intractable given the infinite types of objects available.
+But we can move towards this seemingly intractable goal by taking concrete specific steps that move us towards the goal slowly but surely.
 - **Well-defined metrics.** ImageNet, being primarily a classification task, has a simple metric of accuracy.
 The accuracy has been subdivided into more elaborate metrics such as top-five-accuracy but these remain easily measured and understood.
 The concreteness of the metric for a task is of paramount importance since it defines the task and provides a goal for researchers to work towards.
 - **Reuseable for other tasks.** While it originated as a classification dataset, ImageNet has also served as the foundation for a wider variety of tasks, such as object (bounding box) detection and image generation (minimize negative log likelihood).
 The reason for this is debatable but can be attributed largely to reasons above, specifically the size of the dataset and the quality of the annotations.

+Aside from the dataset, the success and popularity of ImageNet can also be attributed to enthusiastic reception and participation of the annual ImageNet Large Scale Visual Recognition Challenge (ILSVRC).
+[This](https://qz.com/1034972/the-data-that-changed-the-direction-of-ai-research-and-possibly-the-world/) insightful Quartz article touches on several important factors that have led to this success, such as the collaboration with PASCAL VOC and the AlexNet entry in 2012.

 ## Other Relevant Datasets